Deliver to

-The Dracaena is popular as an indoor plant characterized by long and slim leaves with red edges.
+The Dracaena is popular as an indoor plant characterized by long and slim leaves with coloured edges.
 Dracaena plants can deal with some neglect, making it fairly straightforward and simple to take care of.
 Due to the tough nature of this plant, the Dracaena, also known as the 'Dragon Tree' is perfect for any beginner.

 Medium light